 If you missed the show, you can catch up on the Podcast http://joy.org.au/familymatters/2016/11/04/interview-sally-nicholes-catherine-boland-rainbow-families-law/

 Nicholes Family Lawyers are proud supporters of The Equality Project (https://www.theequalityproject.org.au/)

-Senior Associate, Bec Dahl is a member of The Equality Project steering committee and Managing Partner Sally Nicholes will be participating in a panel discussion on the modern family at the Equality Project’s ‘Better Together’ conference being held in Melbourne on 12 and 13 January 2018.
+Senior Associate, Bec Dahl is a member of The Equality Project steering committee and participated in a panel discussion on the modern family at the Equality Project’s ‘Better Together’ conference, which was held in Melbourne in January 2018.

 A man who donates his genetic material to a woman who is in a de facto relationship, is presumed for all purposes not to be the father of any child born as a result.
 This is regardless of whether or not the man is known to the woman and/or her partner.